 - Choose accounts that compound more frequently: Accounts that are compounded more frequently offer the best results.
 Some savings accounts compound daily, and those provide you better results than those compounded monthly or quarterly, since your interest is busy earning more interest.

 - Invest consistently: One of the keys to maximizing the effects of compound interest is to invest consistently.
-If you start early, and invest regularly, you can turn $50 or $100 or $200 to good account over time.
+If you start early and invest regularly, you can turn $50 or $100, or $200 into a good account over time.

 - Don’t just rely on the “safest” investments: While many cash accounts offer you the ability to earn compound interest, you won’t see huge success – especially if you only put in small amounts of money.
 Instead, you need to add some risk to your portfolio.
 Don’t forget index funds and carefully considered dividend stocks.